 Zwiebelkuchen Filling

-- 55 grams butter plus some more for greasing the baking pan
+- 55 grams butter to cook the onion in, plus some more for greasing the pan

 - 1 Tablespoon all-purpose flour